datatrail-jhu/01_chromebookintro/manuscript/05_filestorage.md

 ![Pin the Files App to your Shelf.](images/05_filestorage/05_chromebookintro_filestorage-2.png)

-If you click on the _Files_ App you will see all of the files you have downloaded from the internet, any screenshots you may have taken, and any other files you have stored locally on your computer.
+If you click on the _Files_ App you will see all of the files you have downloaded from the Internet, any screenshots you may have taken, and any other files you have stored locally on your computer.

 ![The Files App shows you all of your files.](images/05_filestorage/05_chromebookintro_filestorage-3.png)

 These files are all stored in a folder called "Downloads" if you click on the Downloads button you will only see the files that are actually stored on your Chromebook.
-These files will be available whether you are connected to the internet or not.
+These files will be available whether you are connected to the Internet or not.

 ![The Downloads folder shows you all of the files on your Chromebook.](images/05_filestorage/05_chromebookintro_filestorage-4.png)